UoB-COMSM0110/2024-group-19/README.md

 ### Requirements

-### Use-case diagram
+### Use-case Diagram
 <img src='/Use-case diagram.png'/>

 **Early stages design.
 Ideation process**

-In week 2, our group had a brainstorm about several types of games.
-Every team members introduced a game that he/she had researched before.
-Three members introduced their game similar to MATCH-3-GAMES.
-One member introduced a 1v1 soccer game.
-One member introduced a [survivor](https://www.bilibili.com/video/BV1Q4421F7zK/) game, which was like a 2D-kill-zombie game.
-Then we voted.
-The survivor one became our final choice due to its creativity as well as difficulty level.
-In week 3, we started to discuss about the basic function of this game then mock-up the initial paper prototype.
-In week 4, we first created a use-case diagram user stories as well as use-case-specifications to set up initial requirements.
-Secondly, we redo paper prototype and took a video to show how our game would work.
-Thirdly, we named our game "the chase".
-In week 5, to be continue.
+In inital stages of development, our group brainstormed about several types of games.
+Every team member introduced a game that he/she had researched prior to the meeting.
+Three members introduced their ideas that were similar to MATCH-3-GAMES.
+Another member introduced a 1v1 soccer game.
+The last member introduced a [survivor](https://www.bilibili.com/video/BV1Q4421F7zK/) game, which is a 2D-kill-zombie game.
+Through an anonymous vote, majority decided on the survivor game due to its creativity as well as difficulty level.
+In week 3, we started to discuss about the basic function of this game before creating initial paper prototype mock-ups.
+In the following weeks, we employed use-case diagram, user stories and use-case-specifications to set up initial requirements that wanted in our game.
+Using our requirements, we redid the paper prototype and recorded a video to depict ideally how our game would flow.
+During which, we named our game "The Chase".
+Through the use of careful planning and communication, we then had a plan for how we wanted to implement the game moving forward.

 **User Stories**

->“As a << Developer>> I want to << have a twist in the gamel>> so that << the game is more fun and unique >>”
+>“As a << Developer >> I want to << have a twist in the gamel>> so that << the game is more fun and unique >>”

->“As a << User>> I want to << understand the game instructions >> so that << I can play the game intuitively >>”
+>“As a << User >> I want to << understand the game instructions >> so that << I can play the game intuitively >>”

->“As a << teacher>> I want to << be specific>> so that << I can mark the game accurately to the marking scheme >>”
+>“As a << Teacher >> I want to << be specific >> so that << I can mark the game accurately to the marking scheme >>”

->"As a << negative stakeholder>> I want to << find some bugs and difficulties in this game>> so that << I can provide some feedbacks for developers and earn money from them>>"
+>"As a << Negative Stakeholder>> I want to << find some bugs and difficulties in this game>> so that << I can provide some feedbacks for developers and earn money from them>>"

->"As a << original developer >> I want to << protect my intellectual property >> so that << I can protect my property >>"
+>"As a << Original Developer >> I want to << protect my intellectual property >> so that << I can protect my property >>"

 <br>

 **Use-Case Specifications**

-*login use case*
+*Login use case*

 >System shows: Login page display

->User enter:inlog in parameters
+>User input: login parameters

->System checks: checks the paramterswith the existing users
+>System checks: checks the parameters with the existing users

->if it existing,match the game login with their account.
-Else show page for new log in / register account
+> If login parameter exist, match the game login with their account.
+Else, show user another page for new log in / register account.

-*entered main page of game*
+*Entered main page of game*

->Show the details of user’s game (levels/ existing highscore/ start game button )User clicks onto the start game button(entered start game loading page)
+>Show the details of user’s game (levels/ existing highscore/ start game button )

->System showing instructions of game, there is a level button (bottom left/ healthbar+ hp bar on top left)
+>User inputs: 'enter' as start game button

+>System shows: instructions of game, highlighting the instruction on the oxygen endurance bar, how to move and shoot and the aim of the game.

->User starts playing using WASD
+>User starts playing using WASD, and the automatic gun shoots through aiming with a mouse

->System creates more zombies zoning into the user
+>System creates: more zombies zoning into the user in waves

->Character continuously shooting bullet, moving around around according to the user’s button input
+>Character continuously shooting bullet, moving around around according to the user’s mouse input

->Once moving and killed zombie, user walks to the gems to collect and system displays increase hp .
-System display health decrease if user attacked by zombie
+>Once moving and killed zombie, system display health decrease if user attacked by zombie.
+With continuous movement, the endurance bar will depleat and user will need to stand still to refill their endurance bar to move again.

 >System displays hp to be full (indicator of entering next level system needs to know that we need to go to next level).
-Will display weapon upgrade page User to choose upgrade
+With more zombie kills, power ups relating to the weapons or health bar will randomly appear to help with user.

-*entered page of level 2*
+*Entered page of level 2*

->System to implement upgrades

 >System display next level page

 >System needs to reset the different bars

->Repeat till end of game (same )
+>Repeat till end of game, with enemies that are harder to kill, either by needing more hit damage to kill or enemy's health bar increases.

-*entered page of win after level2*
+*Entered page of win after level2*

 >Show congratulation page

->Show timer of how long it took to complete level 2

->System displays timing onto the scoresheet(if higher,puton top, else place below , if first time playing, place timinginmiddle, highlight the current game score using border ) [ show timing next to name , do not overwrite , show existing scorestohighlightimprovement]
+>System displays high score onto the scoresheet
+> If they are exisiting players, higher scores placed above previous scores.
+> First time players places their score in the middle, ighlight the current game score using border
+>System shows: most recent 3 scores to show improvement or deprovement from previous games

 >System display back to original page showing the login

+### Design

+750 words
+System Architecture
+  - Class Diagrams
+  - Behaviour Diagrams

+---

+### Implementation
+750 words
+Describe implementation + 3 challenges chosen

+---

 ### Evaluations
 Stage 1 : mid-production evaluations